Disability Insurance by CEG Life Insurance Services

 - If you become disabled, your benefit will increase by a certain percentage (3% is a typical amount) each year to keep up with inflation.

-- If you become disabled and are no longer able to work in your specific occupation, but you can work in a different occupation, you can collect your full disability benefit while still receiving compensation in your new employment.
+- If you become disabled and are no longer able to work in your specific occupation, but you can work in a different occupation, you can collect your full disability benefit while still receiving compensation from your new employment.
+This provides the most comprehensive definition of disability.

 Business Overhead Expense Disability Insurance